brainpy/BrainPy/docs/index.rst

 `BrainPy`_ is a highly flexible and extensible framework targeting on the high-performance brain modeling.
 Among its key ingredients, BrainPy supports:

-1. **JIT compilation** for functions and class objects.
+1. **JIT compilation** for class objects.
 2. **Numerical solvers** for ODEs, SDEs and others.
 3. **Dynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even more.
-4. **Dynamics analysis tools** for differential equations, including phase plane analysis, bifurcation analysis, and linearization analysis.
+4. **Dynamics analysis tools** for differential equations, including phase plane analysis, bifurcation analysis, linearization analysis, and fixed/slow point finding.
 5. **Seamless integration with deep learning models**.
 6. And more ......